cloudfoundry-incubator/kubecf/doc/multi-cluster.md

 ...
 ```

-The values file `test-minions-values.yaml` can be used with `-f` while deploying a kubecf worker cluster.
+The values file `test-minions-values.yaml` can be used when deploying KubeCF in the worker cluster.

 For example:
 ```